aldebaran/qibuild/doc/source/hacking/design/cmake/shared_libs.rst

 We have two cases to deal with:

-* When we’ve just compiled the hello executable
+* When we have just compiled the hello executable

-* When we’ve made a package containing hello and world.
+* When we have made a package containing hello and world.

 Linux and .so
 -------------